Bank inches towards more QE as global risks loom

 Britain's economy has been moving closer to recession over the past few months though some less downbeat business surveys and retailers' strong Christmas sales raised hopes that the country may avoid another slump.

-The Bank reiterated the view that output was likely to be broadly stagnant in the final quarter of 2011 and the first three months of 2012.
+The BoE reiterated the view that output was likely to be broadly stagnant in the final quarter of 2011 and the first three months of 2012.

 Most economists expect the central bank to announce another 50 billion pounds cash injection for the economy in February as the government's hands are tied by its pledge to erase the country's huge budget deficit over the next five years.